Rahimahwr/Wisteria/README.md

 - **Download the Project:**

-    Navigate to the following OneDrive link and download the .zip file containing the complete project folder:
+    Navigate to the following OneDrive link and download the .zip file containing the complete project folder
-    [Insert OneDrive Link Here]

 - **Extract the Files:**
 Once downloaded, double-click the .zip file in your Downloads folder to extract the Wisteria project directory.